obstar/qrPythonSwapi/README.md

-# Libraries used by project:

-1. Python 3.9 and higher
-2. pytest
-3. pytest-timeout
-4. requests
-5. allure-pytest for reports
+# Overview

+Test framework written in python as demo for testing RESTful API of https://swapi.dev/

-## How to run tests
+# How to run tests

-pre-installed on local:
+## pre-installed on local:

 - [allure commandline](https://docs.qameta.io/allure-report/#_installing_a_commandline)
 - [python 3.9 or higher](https://www.python.org/downloads/)